List of 40 Famous Forests in India to visit

 How to reach Buxa Tiger Reserve

 The easiest way to reach Jayanti Buxa Tiger Reserve is by train.
-Buxa Raja Bhat Khaoa and Alipurduar Railway Station is the nearest railway station, 11 km away.
+Buxa Raja Bhat Khaoa and Alipurduar Railway Station are the nearest railway stations, 11 km away.

-You can easily reach NJP from Sealdah railways station in Kolkata by one night journey.
+You can easily reach NJP from Sealdah railway station in Kolkata by a one-night journey.
 After you need a car, getting to Buxa Jungle takes 4 to 5 hours.
 Raja Bhat Khaoa is the entry point of the Buxa forest.
 Bagdogra airport is the nearest.

 Buxa Tiger Reserve Visiting Time

 The morning shift is from 6 am to 11 pm.
-The park is open from 2 pm to 6 pm in the afternoon.
+The park is open from 2 pm to 6 pm.

 DayMorningAfternoon